Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

 Fig.~3A shows the central result.
 For each of the four concepts, we plot the previous-turn probe score (before the rating question was asked) against the logit-based self-report, with one point per conversation-turn observation ($n = 400$).
 In all four cases, the relationship is positive and monotonic, with coupling strength varying by concept: interest yields the strongest association ($\rho = 0.76$, isotonic $R^2 = 0.54$), followed by wellbeing ($\rho = 0.68$, $R^2 = 0.48$), impulsivity ($\rho = 0.51$, $R^2 = 0.31$), and focus ($\rho = 0.40$, $R^2 = 0.12$).
 Mixed-effects models confirm these associations are significant (all $p < 10^{-5}$; LMM: logit\_report $\sim$ probe $+$ (1$|$conversation)).

 These correlations could in principle be driven by probe artifacts rather than genuine internal-state information.
-To control for this, we repeated the analysis replacing each trained probe with an equal-norm random vector.
+To control for this, we repeated the analysis replacing each trained probe with an equal-norm random vector: one isotropic Gaussian direction per layer, normalized and then rescaled to match the trained vector norm at that layer.
 True probes outperform random controls for all four concepts in both metrics ($\Delta\rho = 0.23$--$0.79$, all $p < 0.05$; $\Delta R^2 = 0.09$--$0.44$, all $p < 0.05$; paired cluster-bootstrap; all four concept-wise comparisons remain significant after BH correction).
 Examined on their own, the random-direction controls were weak ($\rho = -0.11$ to $0.17$; isotonic $R^2 = 0.03$--$0.11$), and none showed a significant monotonic correlation with self-report under the same two-sided cluster-bootstrap test (wellbeing $p = 0.328$, interest $p = 0.324$, focus $p = 0.090$, impulsivity $p = 0.795$).
 This shows that self-reports carry information specifically about the probe-defined concept directions, and don't show a significant correlation with random directions in latent space.

-\subsection{Introspection is present from the first turn and evolves over time}
+\subsubsection{Introspection is present from the first turn and evolves over time}

 Although the pooled analysis in Fig.~3A shows a significant correlation between self-report and internal state metrics for all concepts, this analysis aggregates observations from all ten turns.
 Therefore, this correlation could be due to independent effects that shift these metrics over time, without the model performing any actual introspection.
 If the observed association is at least partially due to introspection, we should expect it to hold also for individual turns, not just globally.
 To explore this, we next computed introspection metrics at each turn ($n = 40$ conversations per turn).